benevpi/benevpi.github.io/index.md

   <strong>Laser cuttable sheets made from 3D printer waste</strong></div>

 # PCBs as a creative medium (2021 -> 2023)
-Printed Circuit Boards are usually rectanglar and locked away behind enclosers so users rarely get to see them.
+Printed Circuit Boards are usually rectangular and locked away behind enclosers so users rarely get to see them.
 However, they can be manufactured in almost any shape, and in a range of colours.
 Ben has been experimenting with bare PCBs as Christmas decorations.
 The highly reflective solder pads can work particularly well with LED illumination.
 <iframe width="315" height="560"
 src="https://www.youtube.com/embed/97T4aNBKajI"
 title="YouTube video player" frameborder="0"